port-zero/lens/README.md

 pretty printing fo data structures from the terminal.
 Uses the great [Pygments](http://pygments.org/) library.

+It should work on both Python 2 and 3, but was developed with Python 3 in mind.

 ## Installation

 The package is not yet registered to PyPI.
 As soon as it is, you will